A WORLD OF OPPORTUNITIES.

-SOME APPLICATIONS OF VIRTUAL E AUGMENTED REALITY
+SOME APPLICATIONS OF VIRTUAL AND AUGMENTED REALITY

-In times of rapid change, training is a key element for industry.
-However, the equipment is expensive as is the cost of travel to train them.
+In times of rapid change, training is a key element for the industry.
+However, the equipment is expensive, as is having employees travel to train them.

-In the case of phobic disorders, where the treatment is based on exposure, the use of virtual reality makes it possible to have otherwise impossible experiences.
-For example, a tennis player who suffers from sports anxiety will begin to rally with his opponent faster and more powerfully until he finds himself in a stadium full of fans.
+In the case of phobic disorders, the treatment of which is based on exposure, the use of virtual reality allows for otherwise impossible experiences.
+For example, the tennis player suffering from sports anxiety starts swapping faster and more powerful dribbles with his opponent, until he finds himself inside a stadium full of fans.

 Virtual reality can be used to learn a language or a subject, thanks to the interactive experience with a virtual teacher.